Make Your Calling and Election Sure

 Do it—turn aside from shallow and worldly thinking to really examine your heart and life for virtue, knowledge, temperance, patience, godliness, brotherly kindness and charity.

 It is not good enough to merely profess, “I have faith in the Lord Jesus Christ.”
-Please understand what the apostle James says: faith without works is a dead faith, and a dead faith is not the faith of a saved person (See James 2:14-26).
-Each of these marks of grace are things we must do that show we are the Christians we profess to be—they are things we must manifest—and they must characterise our works.
+Please understand what the apostle James says: faith without works is a dead faith; and a dead faith is not the faith of a saved person (See James 2:14-26).
+Each of these marks of grace are things we must do that show we are the Christians we profess to be—and they enable us to know that we are the Christians we profess to be.
 They are what you should have and what you should do with your life as a Christian.

 Let us not be like those of whom the apostle Paul writes: “They profess that they know God; but in works they deny him, being abominable, and disobedient, and unto every good work reprobate” (Titus 1:16).